 California Jumps the Line ahead of the SEC and enacts two significant Climate Disclosure Bills

-Last week, the California legislature passed and, earlier this week Governor Newsom confirmed he will sign, two climate disclosure bills which focus on the financial risk of greenhouse gas emissions.
+Last week, the California legislature passed and, over the weekend (on October 9, 2023) Governor Newsom signed, two climate disclosure bills which focus on the financial risk of greenhouse gas emissions.
 Full text of the bills can be found at SB 261 and SB 253.

 The bills will require that companies doing business in California will be required to state and certify their scope 1, 2 and 3 greenhouse gas emissions and to state and certify their climate related financial risks.